richmahn/en_tn/gen/46/intro.md

 #### Special concepts in this chapter ####

 ##### Going to Egypt #####
 Yahweh allowed Israel to go to Egypt.
 He was to trust in Yahweh and his covenant faithfulness.
 God continued to bless them in Egypt.
-(See: [[rc://en/tw/dict/bible/kt/trust]], [[rc://en/tw/dict/bible/kt/covenantfaith]] and [[rc://en/tw/dict/bible/kt/bless]])
+(See: [[rc://en/tw/dict/bible/kt/trust]] and [[rc://en/tw/dict/bible/kt/covenantfaith]] and [[rc://en/tw/dict/bible/kt/bless]])

 ##### Shepherds #####